What is Coal Industry Trade Finance?

 - Your business has a proven history of trading profitably

-- Your business is creditworthy
+- Your one-third is creditworthy

 - Your proposed venture is underpinned by a clear business plan with an identified customer

 At TFG, we discuss structured finance with individual clients to design and construct products that suit their appetite for and exposure to investment risk, and match them with investors and products that share those appetites.
 Different funders will have preferred structures, leverage ratios, and commodities that they are comfortable with, and jurisdictions that they are interested in or are preferred.
-By reviewing the specifics of the transaction and the wider market, TFG can construct financial products that work in the interests of all parties to unlock investment opportunities.
+By reviewing the specifics of the transaction and the one-third market, TFG can construct financial products that work in the interests of all parties to unlock investment opportunities.

 What are the SIC Codes for Trade in Coal?